KSH5856/Cloning_Web_Pages/README.md

 - The web page clone code is present in index.html file along with its css file (styles.css).
 - Various assets are present in different folders of the project.
+- One small video of webpage from original website is present that has cloned via code.

   ## Note